Copp scores 4, Jets defeat Canucks 5-1

-VANCOUVER, British Columbia (AP) — Andrew Copp scored four goals to lead the Winnipeg Jets to a 5-1 victory over the Vancouver Canucks on Wednesday night.
+VANCOUVER, British Columbia (AP) — Andrew Copp not only scored his first NHL hat trick, he added a little extra.

+Copp scored four goals to lead the Winnipeg Jets to a 5-1 victory over the Vancouver Canucks on Wednesday night.

 Copp had a pair of power-play goals in the second period and two more goals in the third to give the Jets (20-11-2) their second-straight win over the Canucks.